menvil/nyt/README.md

 ```bash
 php artisan serve --port=8080
 ```
-If you are using docker you don't need to do anything
+If you are using docker you don't need to do anything in this step.
+Go to next step

 ## Accessing the Application